2013 Kansas City Royals season: April

-In April, Jeremy Guthrie had the longest undefeated streak by a Royals pitcher over 13 starts since Kevin Appier in 1994-95.
+In April, Jeremy Guthrie had the longest undefeated streak by a Royals pitcher over 13 starts since Kevin Appier in 1994–95.

 On April 5, Alex Gordon and Chris Getz each hit a bases-loaded triple, allowing the Royals to rally and beat the Philadelphia Phillies 13–4, spoiling the Phillies' home opener with a sellout crowd of 45,307 at Citizens Bank Park.
 The interleague matchup was a rare one between teams who first met in the 1980 World Series.
 The only other visit to Philadelphia by the Royals came in 2004.
 After getting a total of 17 hits in their first three games against the Chicago White Sox, the Royals had 19 against the Phillies.
 Hall of Famers Mike Schmidt and George Brett, rivals when the Phillies beat the Royals to win their first championship 33 years earlier, threw out the first pitches (along with SNLs Joe Piscopo).
 Wade Davis, acquired from Tampa Bay Rays along with James Shields, made his first start since 2011.
-He made 54 relief appearances for the Rays in 2012 after 58 starts from 2010-11.
+He made 54 relief appearances for the Rays in 2012 after 58 starts from 2010 to 2011.

 The Royals didn't commit an error in their first seven games (64 2/3 innings) for the first time in team history.
-As of April 10, the Royals had won four straight games and six of seven games to move three games above .500 for the first time since May 12, 2011, when they were 20–17.
+By April 10, the Royals had won four straight games and six of seven games to move three games above .500 for the first time since May 12, 2011, when they were 20–17.
 The Royals went on to sweep the Minnesota Twins at home at Kauffman Stadium.
 However, on April 12 (after a day off), the Royals lost against the Toronto Blue Jays after committing three errors within the game, matching their season total at that time.

 Royals 1B Eric Hosmer had tightness in his right quadriceps and did not start for the second straight night on April 13.
 Nonetheless, as a result of Alex Gordon driving in a run, the Royals avoided a three-game sweep by the Blue Jays, who had won six straight and eight of 10 against the Royals at Kauffman Stadium, including a four-game sweep in their only series in Kansas City from the previous season.
-Therefore, the Royals maintained first place in the ALC, but were tied with the Detroit Tigers after they defeated the Oakland Athletics.
+Therefore, the Royals maintained first place in the Central division, but were tied with the Detroit Tigers after they defeated the Oakland Athletics.